bardia-p/Simple-Secure-Login-System/README.md

 ```

 # Launching the tests
-Extensive testing was conducted to ensure the system is working as expected.
+Extensive testing was conducted to ensure the system was working as expected.
 To launch the tests simply use the runtests script:

 ```
 $ ./runtests.sh